 The Spring Season: Korres #22 Rose Guava Lipstick

 Korres #22 Rose Guava Lipstick ($22.00 for 0.06 oz.) is a beautiful shade of medium pink with golden shimmer.
 It reminded me of a seriously muted version of Guerlain Giulette Lipstick.
 It could also double as MAC Nympette Lipglass in lipstick form.
 It has a beautiful muted medium pink base with golden shimmer and a light sheen.
 Korres’ Guava Lipstick is incredibly moisturizing and glides onto lips easily.
 Guava Lipstick wears well (four hours for me) and looks soft and smooth without being creamy–so they don’t slip on the lips.

-Is this the right nude for you?
+Is this the right sheer lipstick for you?
 Would you wear it?

 The Spring Season is a series of posts featuring my favorite soft beige, coral, and pink lipsticks and lipglosses — all perfect for the first blossom of spring — that runs through March 2010.

 Beauty on a Budget: Maybelline Irresistibly Ivy Eyeshadow Quad

 Maybelline Eye Studio Irresistibly Ivy Eyeshadow Quad ($8.49) is a mix of four eyeshadows that can be used together or alone.
 They’re very soft, slightly powdery shades, so it’s better to use a tapping technique, rather than sweeping/brushing it on a lot.
 Think less windshield-wiper motions when applying these with a brush.
 I find that this is just something that holds true for all softer shadows (e.g. Stila and Urban Decay).